 ‘L’Extase’ by Charles Joshua Chaplin, currently available from Academy Fine Paintings.

 By the late 1850’s Chaplin was being inundated with commissions from the French aristocracy requesting portraits of their wives and daughters.
 Empress Eugénie, wife of Napoleon III, was also a big fan and appointed him an artist of the court.
 Her and her husband’s enthusiastic support would soon come in especially useful when, in 1859, the Chaplin’s portrait ‘Aurora’ was banned by the judges of the Salon for being “too erotically suggestive”.
 The disqualification order was subsequently overturned when Napoleon III himself sprung to Chaplin’s defence.

-Of course this was also the era of Impressionism and Chaplin and his great contemporary William-Adolf Bouguereau were considered somewhat old fashioned and retrogressive.
-But I believe such a simplistic appraisal entirely fails to take into consideration the enormous – and at the time highly controversial – contribution made by these two artists to the inclusion and advancement of women in an art world that was then a private members’ club for men only.
+Of course this was also the era of Impressionism and Chaplin and his great contemporary William-Adolphe Bouguereau were considered by the new wave to be somewhat old fashioned and retrogressive.
+To a large extent I would disagree, as such an appraisal fails to take into consideration the enormous – and at the time controversial – contribution made by these two artists to the inclusion and advancement of women in an art world that was then a private members’ club for men only.

-During his lifetime Chaplin was awarded numerous medals at the Paris Salon and in 1865 he was declared a Chevalier and later Officer of la Légion d’Honneur (1881).
-Today, works by Charles Chaplin are held in the collections of the Louvre in Paris, the Hermitage in St Petersburg, and the Metropolitan Museum of Art in New York.
+During his lifetime Charles Chaplin was awarded numerous medals at the Paris Salon and in 1865 he was declared a Chevalier and later Officer of la Légion d’Honneur (1881).
+Today, works by Chaplin are held in the collections of the Louvre in Paris, the Hermitage in St Petersburg, and the Metropolitan Museum of Art in New York.

 by Gavin Claxton © Academy Fine Paintings Ltd 2020